Conventional Superconductivity in the Doped Kagome Superconductor Cs(V0.86Ta0.14)3Sb5 from Vortex Lattice Studies: Results

+The sample used for the SANS experiments, shown in Fig.~\ref{SampleDifPats}(a), consisted of a mosaic of co-aligned {\CsTa} single crystals.
 Two SANS experiments (\#1/2) were performed, exploring different temperature and field ranges as indicated in the phase diagram in Fig.~\ref{SampleDifPats}(b).
+In all cases, the magnetic field was applied perpendicular to the six-fold symmetric (kagome) lattice planes.
 Figures~\ref{SampleDifPats}(c)-\ref{SampleDifPats}(e) show VL diffraction patterns for {\CsTa} at three different applied magnetic fields.
 The system was prepared by a field cooling to the measurement temperature from above $T_c$, followed by a damped field oscillation with an initial amplitude of 5\% of the measurement field.
 As witnessed by the well-defined defined Bragg peaks, this produces an ordered VL which is consistent with weak pinning~\cite{Levett:2002ba}.

 A triangular VL is observed at all fields and temperatures as expected for a superconductor with a six-fold symmetric basal plane, and oriented with Bragg peaks along the $[\overline{1} \, 2 \, 0]$ crystalline direction.
-The same symmetry and orientation is observed in a reference measurement on undoped {\Cs} as shown in Fig.~\ref{SampleDifPats}(f), although VL imaging is only possible at a low field and temperature due to the much longer penetration depth~\cite{Li.2022cod}.
+The same symmetry and orientation is observed in a reference measurement on undoped {\Cs} as shown in Fig.~\ref{SampleDifPats}(f), although VL imaging is only possible at a low field and temperature due to the much larger penetration depth ($182.7$~nm vs $106.8$~nm) and much lower upper critical field ($0.3$~T vs $2.2$~T)~\cite{Li.2022cod}.
 In contrast, vortex imaging by scanning tunneling spectroscopy (STS) founds a VL that undergoes a $15^{\circ}$ rotation as the applied field is increased from 75~mT to 200~mT, and where the high field orientation is orthogonal to the one reported here~\cite{Huang.2024}.
 This highlights how different results, reflecting the bulk properties, may be obtained using SANS compared to surface probes with a limited field of view such as STS.

 The VL orientation is determined by anisotropies within the screening current plane, which may arise from the Fermi surface (FS)~\cite{Kogan:1997vm} or the superconducting gap~\cite{Franz:1997jn,Agterberg:1998wo,Ichioka:1999aa}.
 Considering reports of an isotropic gap on all three FS sheets in {\CsTa}~\cite{Zhong.2023}, the former scenario is the most likely.
 A direct correlation between the VL orientation and the band structure requires an evaluation of Fermi velocity averages as well as a directionally resolved Density of States at the Fermi level~\cite{Kogan:1997vm,Hirano:2013jx}, which has presently not been carried out for {\Cs} or {\CsTa}.
 Nevertheless, the morphology of almost perfectly nested hexagonal ($\beta$) and triangular ($\delta$) FS sheets with flat sections perpendicular to the $\Gamma$-$K$ direction~\cite{Ortiz:2021vb,Kang:2022vk,Hu:2022wz,Zhong.2023}, is consistent with the observed VL orientation.
 This commonality, together with the isotropic ($\alpha$) FS sheet, may also explain the absence of a field driven VL rotation transition observed in multiband superconductors such as MgB$_2$~\cite{Cubitt:2003ab} and UPt$_3$~\cite{Avers:2020wx,Avers.2022}.